The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-I am thinking of returning to the estate in Lanuvium, but I cannot leave, until I am absolutely certain that my foes are not planning a deliberate conspiracy against me.
+I am thinking of returning to the estate at Lanuvium, but I cannot depart until I am absolutely certain that my foes are not plotting a deliberate conspiracy against me.
 I need thee to continue to watch over the Roman Imperial Guard.
-I know I can trust the centurions and legionaries of the Roman Army.
-However, 'tis the Imperial Guard that I cannot trust at the moment.
+I know I can trust the centurions and legionaries of the Roman army; however, ’tis the Imperial Guard I cannot trust at present.

 AELIUS.

-I was not cognisant, about this distrust in the Roman Imperial Guard.
+I was not cognisant of this distrust towards the Roman Imperial Guard.

 COMMODUS.

-Thou must know one thing Aelius.
-There is ultimately an uncomfortable alliance that a Roman Imperial Guard must make, when serving.
+Thou must know one thing, Aelius: there is ultimately an uncomfortable alliance a Roman Imperial Guard must forge when serving.

 AELIUS.